Terms and conditions

 When a clinician issues a prescription, it will be recorded on our prescribing system and either: a) sent to your nominated pharmacy where you can pay for it and collect it; or b) our partner pharmacy will contact you to confirm the cost and subject of the prescription.
 If you agree, the pharmacy will take payment, dispense the medication, and send it to you by registered post.

-If you receive a prescription following any Assessment there are also subsequent processes that are an integral and necessary part of your care.
+If you receive a prescription following any Assessment there are also subsequent processes that are an integral and necessary, part of your care.
 These may include but are not limited to the following: reviews of medication, titration stabilisation and onward referral to shared care with a primary medical provider, such as a GP.

 When you use our Services and make a booking through our Platform, you are making an offer to enter into a legally binding agreement with us.
 We accept your offer when we confirm your booking, either by taking payment or by contacting you to confirm the booking.
 By making a booking, you agree to these Terms and Conditions, our Privacy Notice, and, if applicable, our Children’s Privacy Notice.